atolab/zenoh-web/content/docs/getting-started/quick-test.md

 --------------------------------
-## First tests using the REST API
+## First tests with the REST API

 The complete Eclipse zenoh's key/value space is accessible through the REST API, using regular HTTP GET, PUT and DELETE methods.
 In those examples, we use the **curl** command line tool.

-### Managing the admin space
+### Manage the admin space

- * Get info of the local zenoh router:
+ * Get the information of the local zenoh router:
    ```bash
    curl http://localhost:8000/@/router/local
    ```

  * Get the backends of the local router (only memory by default):
    ```bash
    curl 'http://localhost:8000/@/router/local/**/backend/*'
    ```

  * Get the storages of the local router (none by default):
    ```bash
    curl 'http://localhost:8000/@/router/local/**/storage/*'
    ```

  * Add a memory storage on `/demo/example/**`:
    ```bash
    curl -X PUT -H 'content-type:application/properties' -d 'path_expr=/demo/example/**' http://localhost:8000/@/router/local/plugin/storages/backend/memory/storage/my-storage
    ```

 ### Put/Get into zenoh
-Assuming the memory storage has been added, as described above, you can now:
+After you add the memory storage, as described above, you can now:

  * Put a key/value into zenoh:
   ```bash